 If your plan provides for elective deferrals, does it limit those deferrals to the section 402(g) limit?
 Check that in operation, elective deferrals made for each employee are limited to the section 402(g) limit.

 Elective deferrals are amounts that employees elect to contribute to a retirement plan out of their compensation.
 A plan that provides for elective deferrals, for example a 401(k) plan, must provide that for each participant the amount of elective deferrals under the plan and all other plans, contracts, or arrangements of an employer maintaining the plan may not exceed the amount of the limitation in effect under Code section 402(g)(1) (Code section 401(a)(30)).
 In addition to the plan terms providing that elective deferrals must satisfy the requirements of Code section 402(g), elective deferrals must satisfy these requirements in operation.
-This limit is $18,500 in 2018 ($18,000 in 2015, 2016 and 2017, subject to cost-of-living adjustments in later years).
+This limit is $19,000 in 2019 and $18,500 in 2018, subject to cost-of-living adjustments in later years.

 The law allows participants who are age 50 and over to make additional elective deferrals to the plan over the statutory limit.
-For taxable years beginning in 2015, 2016, 2017 and 2018, the additional elective deferrals is $6,000 (subject to cost-of-living adjustments in later years).
+For taxable years beginning in 2015, 2016, 2017 and 2018 and 2019, the additional elective deferrals is $6,000 (subject to cost-of-living adjustments in later years).